 If you are able to see that, I am sure you will also start to see that superhero films can also be deep.
 And you will also start to feel what probably most Marvel fans have felt while and after watching Captain America: Civil War.

 Friends vs. Friends

-Like the rest of Marvel’s films, CACW also had the humour, great action sequences, and surprises.
+Like the rest of Marvel’s films, CACW also had humour, great action sequences, and surprises.
 As expected, it was very well put together.
 But this time, Marvel added a little bit more – a roller coaster of emotions.
-There were sorrow and grief even betrayal.
+There was sorrow and grief even betrayal.

 From the mighty Avengers, we saw how they were split in two.